kylead10/react-portfolio/README.md

-this is a personal potfolio project built using react
+This is a personal potfolio project built using react.